+Travel with us may involve visiting remote or developing regions, where medical care may not be easily accessible and medical facilities may not meet the standards of those found in the UK.
+We and our suppliers make no representations and gives no warranties in relation to the availability or standard of medical facilities in those regions.
 Whilst we will endeavour to make any reasonable adjustments to the holiday itself, sometimes this may not be possible.
 Examples of where we may not be able to make a reasonable adjustment include:

-• Providing wheelchair access ramps to overseas hotels in remote locations
+• Providing wheelchair access ramps to overseas hotels in remote locations;

-• Our staff pushing a customer in a wheelchair throughout the duration of the holiday
+• Our staff pushing a customer in a wheelchair throughout the duration of the holiday;

 Please note that personal care cannot be provided by any member of our staff

-It is your responsibility to tell us before you book whether you have any special requirements, limited mobility or medical conditions either physical or mental health that might a affect your ability to take part on our holidays.
+It is your responsibility to tell us before you book whether you have any special requirements, limited mobility or medical conditions either physical or mental health that might affect your ability to take part on our holidays.
 A reasonable level of fitness is required for our holidays as some walking will be involved.
 If you are in doubt about the suitability of any of our holidays please just ask but, it is vital that you seek confirmation from your own Doctor to establish that you are sufficiently fit both physically and mentally, to travel and to undertake the excursions that may be required to undertake your tour.
 Where we can we will make any reasonable adjustments but where we cannot make such adjustments we may have to cancel your booking.
 It is our intention to make our holidays as accessible to as many people as we can, especially those with disabilities.
 We cannot do this if you don’t tell us of your needs so please mention any relevant information to us before you book.
 In particular to establish:

-(i) Any special requirements for air, coach, ferry or cruise ship travel so these are passed on to our suppliers;
+i.
+Any special requirements for air, coach, ferry or cruise ship travel so these are passed on to our suppliers;

-(ii) That we are aware whether your mobility may be limited or that you may need assistance on any part of the tour.
+ii.
+That we are aware whether your mobility may be limited or that you may need assistance on any part of the tour;

-(iii) Whether you are taking medication and might require medical attention during your holiday;
+iii.
+Whether you are taking medication and might require medical attention during your holiday;

+iv.
+Whether there might be any pre-existing medical conditions either physical or mental health that should be disclosed to your insurer (or to the insurer recommended by ourselves) and which could result in your insurance being invalidated.
+We can recommend a special travel insurance policy for those with existing medical conditions and would recommend that this or a similar policy be purchased prior to travel.
 It is your responsibility to check your health and fitness to travel with your own Doctor before travel and we would recommend that you seek this confirmation and send us this information.
 We will endeavour to assist with any special requirements that might be needed and can also advise against certain tours and excursions that might be challenging for a customer with particular medical issues.
 We have to rely upon your honesty about your medical condition and cannot advise you properly if we are unaware of this.
-Please contact our Special Services Team Specialservices@travjy.com and we can arrange to advise you of the pre travel medical clearance that you should clarify with your doctor.
+Please contact our Special Services Team at Specialservices@justyou.co.uk and we can arrange to advise you of the pre travel medical clearance that you should clarify with your doctor.

 1) Organise extra assistance or make any adjustments so you can continue with the holiday, and pass on the costs of doing this to you.